ntrezowan/the-plain/_posts/2017-07-20-configuring-smtp-for-sharepoint-2016.md

 PS > .\SMTPTest.ps1
 True
 ```
 If it returns `False`, reboot the server.
-Sometimes SMTP does not reflect on the farm even if we restart `SharePoint Timer Service`.
+Sometimes SMTP changes does not reflect on the farm even if we restart `SharePoint Timer Service`.

 ___